oshersi/assembly-virus/README.md

 3) Open all of the .asm files with the environment when the virus is compiled from the main file

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+Installation of Turbo Assembler  is simple and is done with the help of Windows installation .

+## Running the tests

+Explain how to run the automated tests for this system

 ```
 Give the example